0333 335 0420

 And, of course, when you have a number of videos to shoot (we did 12 in total plus outtakes) then you need to have a certain rhythm and flow to the project.
 Get too chatty, and you'll run out of time.
 Be too clinical, and you won't connect with those in front of the camera.
 Jayne and I got the balance just right.

 And that could have been that.
 You see testimonial and introductory videos on websites and social media all the time, and they're pretty basic.
-I wanted to do something a little difference to help them stand out rather than just send them off as is.
+I wanted to do something a little different to help them stand out rather than just send them off as is.

 So I loaded up my slide-based video creator.
 I chose a theme and background music for the testimonial videos and the same theme as their slide-based video but with different music for the introductory videos.
 Dropping each video in there, I topped and tailed them with some logos and contact detail slides and did a final export to YouTube in high-definition.